 So, now that you’ve set up or updated your Google My Business account, you can implement these strategies to begin growing your local following.

 Have your business address listed in all pages, in the header or footer of your website.
 It’s useful for the site visitors and for the crawling agents of search engines, to have the address of your business easily accessible.
 If you have your address displayed on the top section of your website, search engines will find it easier to list in local search results.
 You can also write other contact details like phone numbers and emails.

-Ask existing clients to write reviews and rate your business.
+Ask existing clients to check out your social media and Google pages.
 When so many people have listed their company in the local search results, slightly more effort is required to stay on top.
-Reviewing and rating make a lot of difference in this situation.
-So, if you have a good client base and they’re happy to write a glowing review, ask them to do so.
+So, if you have a good client base, refer them to your online social pages like LinkedIn, Facebook, and Google My Business so they can see your reviews and stay connected to your company happenings.
 You may be surprised at how many clients say yes.

 Ensure your site features on citation sites and online business directories like Yelp, Bing, and Angie’s List.
 Not only will this help customers find your business, but featuring your company’s name, address, phone number, and website URL on citation sites and adding extra information to business directories, will help improve your search rankings.

 Generate backlinks from well- regarded websites, which tends to be a little bit more difficult than the first few strategies.
 This is to help search engines recognize your site as a trusted source of information, which boosts the prominence aspect of the local search algorithm.
 Backlinks, which are also called inbound links or incoming links, are created when one website links to another.
 Links from local newspapers or local bloggers and business associations, as well as citations, can help improve your search visibility.
 You can begin the strategy by reaching out to other local businesses and teaming up for a fun campaign or both publishing a blog post about it, with links to each other’s websites.